wdporter/i-am-that-vuepress/10-witnessing/readme.md

 **Q:**&ensp;How can I get rid of this idea?

 **M:**&ensp;If you trust me, believe when I tell you that you are the pure awareness that illuminates consciousness and its infinite content.
 Realise this and live accordingly.
-If you do not believe me, then go within, enquiring “What am I?”, or, focus your mind on ‘I am’, which is pure and simple beïng.
+If you do not believe me, then go within, enquiring “What am I?”, or, focus your mind on ‘I am’, which is pure and simple being.

 **Q:**&ensp;What does my faith in you depend on?